dhh1128/ken/docs/spec/tables.md

 Reset cancels an inherited darkening on the current row.
 It isn't needed when doing full-row styling, but it allows for alternating cell shading on a single row.

 To shade alternate rows, use both the `x` and `o` characters as a single instruction on the delimiter row of the table.
 In this case, if `x` appears first, the odd rows below the header will be darkened; if `o` appears first, even rows will be darkened.
+The header row will be double-darkened.

 ## Highlighting